 It includes chicken and coconut.
 You will be mesmerized by the softness of chicken and the rich taste of broth made from coconut milk or coconut cream.

-The thing that makes it different is the smoky flavor of the char-grilled chicken.
-Tanzanians often use shrimp or fish to replace chicken.
+The thing that makes it different is the smoky flavor of the char-grilled chicken, though Tanzanians sometimes use shrimp or fish to replace it.

 Get the instructions to make Kuku Paka to treat your loved ones.

-Mchuzi Wa Samaki is a famous fish-based of Tanzanian cuisine.
-This rich stew will make you crazy when enjoying it.
+Mchuzi Wa Samaki is a famous fish-based stew from Tanzania with a richness that will please your palate greatly.
 Many different types of fish are used in this food, depending on other regions.

 If you enjoy Mchuzi Wa Samaki in northern Tanzania, you will often see kambale fish in this food.
 Meanwhile, tilapia and migebuka fish are commonly used in the central and Lake Zone regions.

-In addition, the flavor of dishes becomes more flavor with the appearance of onions, carrots, tomatoes, green peppers, and coconut.
+In addition, the flavor of dishes becomes more diverse with the appearance of onions, carrots, tomatoes, green peppers, and coconut.
 In particular, its tasty flavor comes from curry powder and lemon juice.

 If you travel to the coastal areas of Tanzania, Samaki Wa Kupaka is a dish you must try.
 It is a specialty of Zanzibar and many other coastal regions.
 Its excellent flavor is made of grilled fish and coconut milk.

 Until now, I still want to go back to Tanzania to enjoy the wonderful Ndizi Na Nyama again.
-I was attracted by plantains, meat, curry powder, coconut milk, and vegetables.
 It is a traditional food of Tanzanian cuisine.
+I was attracted by its wonderful combination of plantains, meat, curry powder, coconut milk, and vegetables.

 The word “Ndizi” in its name means “plantains” and the word “Nyama” means “meat”.
-Meat will achieve the perfect tenderness after being simmer for a certain time.
-It will be better when paired with rice and Ugali.
+Both ingredients will achieve the perfect tenderness after being simmered for some time.
+The dish will be better when paired with rice and Ugali.

 Pilau is a perfect choice to fill your hungry stomach after a long discovery day.
 It is a rice-based food when rice is cooked in stock along with spices, meat, and vegetables.
 It has many different variants depending on the region.

-Although rice cultivation has existed in South, Central, and Western Asia for a long time, until the Abbasid Caliphate period, the Pilau processing recipe was born.
-And, gradually it spreads to many different areas in the world.
+Although rice cultivation has existed in South, Central, and Western Asia for a long time, it wasn’t until the Abbasid Caliphate period that the Pilau recipe as we know it was created.

 Besides non-vegetarian foods, you can choose these options if you are a vegetarian.
 These recipes will have distinctive features that will fascinate you immediately.

 Wali Na Maharage deserves to appear in your Tanzanian dinner recipe menu.
-This simple dish is a combination of rice and beans.
-Different types of spices will make it more flavorful.
-This recipe will bring a gentle taste when eating.
+This simple dish is a combination of rice, beans, and, sometimes, coconut milk.
+Different spices will make it more flavorful.
+This recipe will bring a mild yet rich taste.

 It is an essential part of the holidays, weddings, funerals, and religious festivals in Tanzania.
 Initially, the cooking beans and rice would take together when the beans were cooked first, and the rice was added later.